esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 The shadow proves the light is real, present, strong enough to shelter us.

-The blog devotional speaks to this:
+The song speaks to this:

 *"How do I trust after all these years?
 My shame is great, my faith is weak, and I'm tired.
 I heard You say, 'Come to Me, and I will give you rest.'"*